pnarimani/Audoty/README.md

 `PlayAudioOnClick` is useful when you have an interactable object which will play an audio when user clicks on it.
 Same as `PlayAmbientAudio`, you can choose a clip by name or enable random selection.

 `PlayAudioOnClick` will always play the audio in 2D mode.

+---
+**Even though `PlayAudioOnClick` and `PlayAmbientAudio` ask for "Clip Name" in the inspector, internally they keep a reference to the clip using CLIP INDEX and not CLIP NAME.
+This allows you to change the clip in AudioPlayer without the need to reconfigure every component in the scene.
+But the drawback is that you CANNOT reorder the audio clips in an AudioPlayer.**

 ## API
 If Utility classes don't suit your needs, you can always use code to play an AudioPlayer.